vedanshxv/OS-Project-3/devlog.md

 What I plan to do next:
 I will refine the load command to initialize the entire B-tree structure in memory and expand the insert logic to handle node splits.

+## Dec 2, 11:39 PM

+Pre-Coding Session Report: Final Session

+Thoughts so far
+The project is nearing completion, with key components like `insert`, `search`, and `load` commands implemented.
+The B-Tree structure is functional and file handling and traversal logic are good.
+My focus now is on finalizing remaining details.

+Plan for this session
+For me this session will focus on completing and polishing the project:
+1.Completing node splitting logic to maintain the B-Tree structure during insertions.
+2.Finalizing the load command to initialize the entire B-Tree structure in memory.
+3.Performing testing to ensure all commands function correctly and handle edge cases.
+4.Cleaning up the code and adding necessary documentation.

+Goal for this session
+The objective is to finish the project, making all commands fully functional and ready for submission.